Why Your Windows Laptop Is Slow (and How to Fix It)

 Update Your Operating System

-If you haven’t updated your OS (operating system) in a while, you might be missing out on new driver updates and software patches.
+If you haven’t updated the operating system on your laptop in a while, you might be missing out on new driver updates and software patches.
 This can slow your laptop down and leave you unprotected from security vulnerabilities, which hackers can use to infect your computer.

 Typically, Windows rolls out major feature updates twice a year.
 On the other hand, patches for improving security and fixing bugs are released monthly.
 If your laptop seems to be running slower than usual, make sure that your system is up to date.

-If you are seeing pop-up ads on your laptop or programs are randomly crashing, your computer might be infected with malware (malicious software).
+If you see pop-up ads on your laptop or programs are randomly crashing, your computer might be infected with malware (malicious software).
 Your computer can get infected when you open emails from unknown senders or download files from suspicious websites.

 There are different kinds of malware that can cause your laptop to slow down for various reasons.
 Some malware can infect your laptop’s memory and spread to other programs and files on your computer.
 Hackers can also use malware to steal your personal information, such as your bank details or other personal data.